 The program will create an advanced human resource to meet the needs of the upcoming and growing agricultural research and training institutions.

-Why Ph.D. in Agricultural Science at Meru University of Science and Technology (MUST)?
+Why Ph.D. in Agriculture at Meru University of Science and Technology (MUST)?

 The University is located in Meru County that is one of the hubs of agricultural production with favorable agro-ecological conditions that supports diverse forms of agricultural production.

-A candidate wishing to be admitted to the Ph.D. in Agricultural Science program of the School of Agriculture and Food Sciences must hold a Master of Science degree in Agriculture, Horticulture, Crop Science, Plant Biotechnology, Botany, Forestry or related disciplines from an institution(s) accredited by CUE.
-Candidates will be required to register in September every year.
+A candidate wishing to be admitted to the Ph.D. in Agriculture program of the School of Agriculture and Food Sciences must hold a Master of Science degree in Agriculture, Horticulture, Crop Science, Plant Biotechnology, Botany, Forestry or related disciplines from an institution(s) accredited by CUE.

 Regulations on Credit Transfers

-No credit transfer shall be given to a candidate wishing to join a Ph.D. in Agricultural Science program.
+No credit transfer shall be given to a candidate wishing to join a Ph.D. in Agriculture program.